-The M.Ed. is a two-year, 36-credit-hour professionally-oriented program with a solid academic basis, for practicing or prospective teachers.
+The M.Ed. is a two-year, 36-credit-hour professionally oriented program with a solid academic basis for practicing or prospective educators.
 The program combines six core courses for all candidates, with specialized courses in elementary education or secondary education including a 15-week practicum experience and a capstone research project.

-Dr. Catherine Hill, Dean and Program Director chill@aud.edu or 04-3183211
+Dr. Nadera Alborno, Dean and Program Director nalborno@aud.edu or 04-3183 441